brown2020/heygen-api-demo/README.md

    Retrieves a list of available avatars from the Heygen API to be used for generating videos.
 3. **Retrieve Video and Save to Firebase**:
    Polls the Heygen API to check the status of the video rendering, downloads it upon completion, uploads it to Firebase Storage, and stores the metadata in Firestore.

+### Polling and Webhooks

+The application uses both polling and webhook methods to manage the status of video generation:

+- **Polling**: Periodically checks the status of video rendering by sending requests to the Heygen API until the process is complete.
+- **Webhooks**: The app can be configured to receive webhook notifications from the Heygen API, providing real-time updates when the video generation is completed.
+This is more efficient than polling and is recommended for production use.

 ### Pages